JvdHoogen/Adaptive-WCNN/README.md

 clearly indicates the high potential performance of deep learning compared to traditional machine learning, particularly in complex multivariate and multi-class classification tasks.

+### How to use
+This repository contains a folder named "models".
+In this folder you will find two files.
+The files contain the full code for the Ada-WMCNN model and the other models used for our experiments.
+Preprocessing the data into sequences and a train and test set is necessary before utilizing the models.

 ### Citation
 When using our code, please cite our paper as follows: